 Professional and personal relationships have been the focus of my work for over 25 years.
 These have included organisational leadership and culture development, counselling, professional supervision and adult education.
 They have also involved work in private practice, community organisations and tertiary institutions with individuals, couples, families and groups.

 Alongside my work with people and relationships I have gained qualifications that involve personal and professional development and are relevant for a range of contexts.
 These include a PhD, Master of Counselling, Post Graduate Certificate in Counselling Supervision, Bachelor of Counselling, Certificate in Adult Tertiary Education and Certificate in Community Skills.

 I have been a Member of New Zealand Association Counsellors (MNZAC) since 1995.
 I am also an elected representative on the National Ethics Committee and Waikato Regional Ethics Team of the Association.
-I am a Drug and Alcohol Practitioner’s Association Aotearoa-New Zealand (dapaanz) Supervisor since 2019.
+I am an Accredited Clinical Supervisor of Drug and Alcohol Practitioner’s Association Aotearoa-New Zealand (dapaanz) since 2019.

 Click here to go to the NZAC website

 Click here for the NZAC Code of Ethics

 Click here for the dapaanz Code of Ethics

 There are a range of topics that may interest you.